EmotionLab/EEGain/README.md

       - run <code>tensorboard --logdir ./logs </code>
       - logs will be saved in **log.log** file as well<br>

-You can adapt these arguments within the sh file according to your specific intentions:
+You can adapt arguments within the sh file according to your specific intentions:

 ```--model_name``` - Selects a custom or pre-trained model.
 The pretrained implemented pre-trained models are:
 - TSception